orbcode/orbuculum/README.md

 Orbuculum - ARM Cortex Debug Output Processing Tools
 ====================================================

+*Stop press: Orbuculum now has an active Gitter channel at https://gitter.im/orbcode/orbuculum ... come join the discussion.*

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe), BMP.